DevExpress/dataprocessingapi-mvp-example/README.md

 # DevExpress Data Processing API (MVP)

-## What is the DevExpress Data Processing API

 **DevExpress Data Processing API** is a .NET library that allows you to convert your data (including ETL and data analysis) into usable and desired form.

 Typical scenarios: